philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

     self.timestamp = tuple(-1 for _ in froms)
     select_str = ", ".join(f"MAX({row}.rowid)" for _,row in froms)

+    # This query updates the timestamp vector to the latest frontier
     self.ts_query = f"""
     SELECT {select_str} FROM {from_str}
     """